11 Walks to Do in Canterbury and Where to Reward Yourself After

 Walk: Kea Point Track

-Reward: Ministry of Works Bar and Eatery, Twizel
+Reward: Ministry of Works Bar and Eatery

 On a sunny day, a walk in Aoraki National Park is difficult to beat, and Kea Point is no exception.
 Walkers will enjoy subalpine grassland that slowly winds up to a viewing platform, showing off the Mueller Glacier moraine wall.
-Listed as easy, this two-hour return walk from the village is a great way to stretch the legs!
+Listed as easy, this 2-hour return walk from the village is a great way to stretch the legs!

 Once completed, treat yourself to a brew and a pizza at the Ministry of Works Bar and Eatery in Twizel.
 With a strong selection of New Zealand beers on tap, you’ll be tempted to settle into their lively, friendly atmosphere for the night.